ArnaoutLab/morty/README.md

 #### 3.4 Examples ####

 This section will demonstrate usage of various command-line options on some use-cases of Morty using example data.
 Note that when Morty is run (irrespective of the ```mode```), both types of diversity metric—with and without similarity (also referred to as “class” and “species/raw” diversity)—are calculated.
-The example commands for data generation and Morty execution can also be found in ```morty/example.ipynb```\
+The following should be noted when running ```morty.py``` on this example data:
-Note: Example data files generated here should exist in ```Example/``` for a fresh download.
-Running this code will overwrite them.
+1. Example input data files generated here should exist in ```Examples/``` for a fresh download, and running this code will overwrite them. \
+2. The output alpha and beta diversity files are not included in ```Examples/```, and the user should run the below commands to generate the output.\
+3. The ```run_id``` is unique for each new morty instance; i.e., you are (extremely) unlikely to get exactly the same ```run_id```s in your runs as in the examples below.

 3.4.1 *Run Morty using default similarity function*